Skip to main content

 Overdue returns tile

-Where an opportunity is overdue for return, your Current RMS system can automatically convert the opportunity to an open ended rental.
-When open ended, stock is considered unavailable indefinitely until checked-in and finalized.
+Where an opportunity is overdue for return, the system can automatically convert the opportunity to an open-ended rental.
+When open-ended, stock is considered unavailable indefinitely until checked in and finalised.
+See: Automatically change availability for products that haven’t been checked-in

 Did this answer your question?